gedithejedi/teefeed/README.md

 **Take control of your X feed algorithm**

 Teefeed decentralizes the X algorithm, letting you create your own personalized feed based on your interests and chosen accounts.
-No more algorithmic black boxes - design the feed you actually want to see.
+No more algorithmic black boxes - design the feed you actually want to see

 ## 🚀 Mission